GibzB/THM-Captured-Rooms/README.md

 149. Tempest { }
 150. Gallery { }
 151. Empline { Deploy the Machine }
-152. KaffeeSec - SoMeSINT { Overview }
+152. KaffeeSec - SoMeSINT { Task 4  Spider... what? }
 153. Masterminds { Detect the compromise using Brim. }
 154. Zeno { }
 155. Borderlands { }